ashleychontos/pySYD/docs/glossary.rst

 .. glossary::

     AIC
-    Akikdaf Information Criterion
+    Akaike Information Criterion
         afjdkajfl

-    artefact
-        *Kepler* short-cadence artefact in the power spectrum from a short-cadence light curve occurring at the nyquist frequency for long-cadence (i.e. ~270muHz)

     asteroseismology
         the study of oscillations in stars

     ACF
     autocorrelation function
-        ajdkfaj;
+        in this context it is a small range of frequencies in the power spectrum surrounding the solar-like oscillations, then the power array is correlated (or convolved) with a copy of the power array.
+This is a helpful diagnostic tool for quantitatively confirming the p-mode oscillations, since they have regular spacings in the frequency domain and therefore should create strong peaks at integer and half integer harmonics of :math:`\Delta\nu`

     background
-        this basically means any other noise structures present in the power spectrum that are *not* due to the solar-like oscillations.
+        this basically means any other noise structures present in the power spectrum that are *not* due to solar-like oscillations.
 This is traditionally parametrized as:

 .. math::